Principal Investigator

 Lab Manager

 I recently graduated from the University of Connecticut with a B.A. in Cognitive Science and minors in film studies, linguistics, and French.
-I’m planning on pursuing a graduate degree, but in the meantime I’m gaining more experience and further exploring my love of research.
+I am interested in children’s perceptions of their own social relationships and the development of pragmatic competence.
 In my free time, I love thrifting, watching horror movies, and exploring new places in the city.

 SOPHIA CORDEIRO